 NABCEP Entry Level Program

-The NABCEP PV Entry Level Program is designed for individuals wanting to get into the solar field, and is a way to demonstrate achievement of a basic knowledge of the fundamental principles of the application, design, installation and operation of grid-tied and stand-alone PV Systems.
+The NABCEP Associate Program is designed for individuals wanting to get into the solar field, and is a way to demonstrate achievement of a basic knowledge of the fundamental principles of the application, design, installation and operation of grid-tied and stand-alone PV Systems.

-As the market grows for both PV and Solar Heating, students achieving this industry-sponsored Entry Level Exam may find that their employment opportunities are enhanced by starting the job with an understanding of the basic terms and operational aspects of a PV or Solar Heating system.
-Individuals passing one of the NABCEP Entry Level Exams should not be confused with NABCEP Certified Installers.
+As the market grows for both PV and Solar Heating, students achieving this industry-sponsored Associate Exam may find that their employment opportunities are enhanced by starting the job with an understanding of the basic terms and operational aspects of a PV or Solar Heating system.
+Individuals passing the NABCEP PV Associate Exam should not be confused with NABCEP Certified Installers Exam.

-To be eligible to sit for the NABCEP Entry Level Exam, there are two options at Appalachian State University:
+To be eligible to sit for the NABCEP Associate Exam, there are two options at Appalachian State University:

-- Students who have successfully completed TEC 4608/5608 Photovoltaic System Design & Construction or TEC 4628/5628 Solar Thermal Technology are eligible to take the corresponding Entry Level Exam.
+- Students who have successfully completed TEC 4608/5608 Photovoltaic System Design & Construction or TEC 4628/5628 Solar Thermal Technology are eligible to take the corresponding Associate Exam.

-- Download the NABCEP Entry Level Exam Candidate Eligibility Form at the bottom of the page.
+- Download the NABCEP Associate Exam Candidate Eligibility Form at the bottom of the page.

 - The form must be filled out in its entirety, signed by the candidate AND instructor.